1eespace/1eespace/README.md

 ## 🚀 **About Me**

-- 🌍 Passionate Front-End Developer aspiring to create engaging, People-centered websites.
+- 🌍 Passionate Software Developer aspiring to create engaging, People-centered websites.
 - 🔍 A problem-solver who dives deep until solutions emerge.
 - ✨ A fast learner dedicated to mastering new technologies with diligence.